NEO

 Shanghai

 Zheng Lanxiong’s installation unfolds as a dreamscape.
-The artist presents intimate images of fear and nostalgia in a washroom-like environment.
+The artist presented intimate images of fear and nostalgia in a washroom-like environment.
 Exquisitely rendered tempera-on-board paintings capture fleeting moments—such as the sensation of losing teeth—evoking a déjà vu familiarity that is at once distant and personal.
 This introspective space reflects the artist’s introverted nature and a quiet longing to be heard—an emotion deeply resonant with urban life.

 FIM